learn-co-curriculum/cssi-4.56-python-javascipt-summar/README.md

 In this lesson we will work together to make a reference chart comparing Python and Javascript.
 For every concept that has a counterpart, we will show how it works in both languages.
 For concepts that only work in one language, we'll leave that row in the other language's column conspicuously blank.

+Here are a few concepts to start with
++ Interpreter
++ Comments
++ Variable Assignment
++ Math operators
++ Conditionals

 # Reference
 <a href= "https://blog.glyphobet.net/essay/2557">Python vs. Javascript</a>